 Instructions

-2- Add chopped pumpkin and cook till the colour changes to brown
+3- Add chopped pumpkin and cook till the colour changes to golden brown

-3- Add soaked dal and stir.
-At this stage, add water or veggie stock and salt and bring it to boil
+4- Add soaked dal and stir.
+At this stage, add water or vegetable stock and salt.
+Bring it to a boil

-4- Add cumin and pepper powder and simmer the flame and cover the pan.
+5- Add cumin and pepper powder and mix well.
+Now simmer the flame and cover the pan.
 It will take 10 minutes for the dal and the pumpkin to cook until they reach a softer consistency

-5- Switch off the flame and let it cool completely.
-When cooled take out the bay leaf and blend the mixture into a fine purée
+6- Switch off the flame and let it cool completely.
+When the soup is cooled down, take out the bay leaf and other whole spices.
+Now blend the mixture into a fine purée

-7- Serve the soup piping hot with some fresh chilly flakes, and pumpkin seeds on top and some toasted bread to dunk into
+9- Garnish the soup with some fresh chilly flakes, pumpkin seeds on top and some toasted bread to dunk into.*Chilli flakes to balance the sweetness